hoffstadt/DearPyGui/docs/source/documentation/drawing-api.rst

 Layers
 ------

-Drawlist can hold layers.
-Layers are an effective way to group drawing items for easier controls like, hiding, bring forward, ect.
+Drawlists can also contain layers.
+Layers are an effective way to group drawing items for better control of hiding, Z ordering, ect.

 **Code**